-A locking-type differential is available in most GMC trucks and is standard in 2003 Jimmys, Envoys, Yukons and Yukon XLs.
+A locking-type differential is available in most Chevy trucks and is standard in 2004 Blazers, TrailBlazers, Tahoes and Suburbans.
 It permits normal differential action, which helps prevent tire scuffing when turning.
-If the differential senses an excessive difference in speed between the rear driving wheels, it forces power to the wheel with the best traction.
+If the differential senses an excessive difference in speed between the rear driving wheels, it forces power to the wheel with the best traction and is more effective than the limited slip designs used by most competitors.
 This advantage is most evident on slippery surfaces where traction is at a premium, such as on boat ramps and ice- or snow-covered roads.